-- To cascade training to school staff as appropriate. - To attend the annual Designated Teachers' conference and participate in area cluster groups for additional training and to share good practice. - To develop knowledge of procedures by attending training events organised by the Children's Services, (CS), the Virtual School or local Designated 'cluster groups, - To keep informed of any updated guidance from DfE or other research or policy.
+- To cascade training to school staff as appropriate. - If relevant, to attend the annual Designated Teachers' conference and participate in area cluster groups for additional training and to share good practice. - To develop knowledge of procedures by attending training events organised by the Children's Services, (CS), the Virtual School or local Designated 'cluster groups'. - To keep informed of any updated guidance from the DfE or other research or policy.